bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 You can add multiple headers if you need.
-If you do'nt start with `EXTRACT_HEADERS`, enhanced memcached module will only output the content in the HTTP body.
+If you don't start with `EXTRACT_HEADERS`, enhanced memcached module will only output the content in the HTTP body.

 No modification of nginx config is needed.